 In addition to the state unemployment tax you’ll pay to South Carolina, you’ll also need to pay the federal government’s unemployment tax.

 In 2022, the first $7,000 of each employee’s pay is taxable at a rate of 6%.
 However, tax credits are available if you pay your state unemployment tax on time, which can reduce your rate to 0.6%.

 - FICA tax

 FICA stands for Federal Insurance Contributions Act and is made up of the Social Security tax and the Medicare tax.

 Both you and your employee pay this tax and you’ll each pay the same amount.

 For 2022, you each pay 6.2% on the first $147,000 of the employee’s pay for Social Security tax.
 And for Medicare tax, you’ll each pay 1.45% of all the employee’s wages.

 That’s it!
-You’re up to speed.
-You’ll be processing your payroll in no time.
+You’re up to speed on the key information.
 Remember to stay on top of deadlines because late tax payments or filings can come with hefty penalties.
-And if you find yourself needing help, you can call on payroll accountants to lead the way.
+And if you find yourself needing help, you can call on payroll accountants to lead the way